Moving into a new year, we have big hopes, especially that things are getting better after all that has happened in the last one.

-What a precious gift of Allah this uniqueness is!
+Every human being is unique.
+What a precious gift of Allah this uniqueness is.

-We are able to acquire our own little pool of knowledge, through our own distinct style of learning, and to weave our own “one-of-a-kind yarn” in life.
+We are able to acquire our own little pool of knowledge, through our own distinct style of learning.
+We can weave our own “one-of-a-kind yarn” in life.

-With love, faith, and devotion, but – based on their individual human uniqueness,- the Qur’an has different effects on different people, too.
+With love, faith, and devotion, based on their individual human uniqueness, the Qur’an has different effects on different people, too.

-You might wonder, how do we apply this ‘reap-what-you-sow’ philosophy to the way our family connects to the Qur’an?
+You might wonder, “How do we apply this “reap what you sow” philosophy to the way our family connects to the Qur’an?”

-Apparently, in South Asia, most Muslim parents seem to believe that once they have fulfilled this duty regarding their children, their job in ‘connecting their child’ to the Qur’an is done.
+Apparently, in South Asia and other Muslim cultures, most Muslim parents seem to believe that once they have fulfilled this duty regarding their children, their job in “connecting their child” to the Qur’an is done.

-For most Muslim parents, yes, that truly might be “it”.
+For most Muslim parents, yes, that truly might be “it.”

 But is it for you?